Analysis of antimicrobial use

 Generally speaking, there are several different dose-based 'technical units' for expressing the quantity of antibiotics used, such as the defined daily dose (DDD), the used daily dose (UDD), and the defined course dose (DCD).
 In order to distinguish between the units used in human medicine and those in veterinary medicine, we add an 'A' (for 'animal') for the latter case.

-To calculate the TD100, we use the DDDA used in Belgium, the DDDAbel.
+To calculate the TD100, we apply the Belgian DDDA, the DDDAbel.
 These values are defined for each individual product, based on the information given in the 'summary of product characteristics'.
 The same applies for the LA-factors, the LAbel.
 Further explanation about the methodology used to define the DDDAbel and the LAbel can be found in the documents that are available to download below.
+Also described is how the treatment duration is determined, which is relevant to determine a standard dose of a complete treatment (DCDbel).
+Finally, there is a brief description of the method used to establish a DDDAbel value for products used off-label in animal species for which these products are not authorised.

-The antibiotics dose lists for each species for which AMCRA is currently preparing benchmark reports (pigs, chickens, veal calves) can be found below.
+The antibiotics dose lists for each species for which AMCRA is currently responsible for producing benchmarking reports (pigs, chickens, (veal) calves, cows) can be found below.
 These include the DDDAbel and LAbel defined for all products.
-The antibiotic dose lists are updated regularly and were last updated in June 2021.
+The antibiotic dose lists are updated regularly.
+A list is also available for products used off-label in animals species for which the products are not authorised (and for which AB-registrations exist in Sanitel-Med).

 Benchmarking

 Benchmarking of farmers is carried out by comparing their antibiotic use, specifically their average TD100 value during the benchmarking period, with one or two TD100 threshold values.
 This is done for each animal category.
-The benchmarking period is usually one year for pigs, poultry, and dairy, and two years for veal calves.
-The result is a benchmark score and a classification as a low user (green colour score), intermediate user (yellow colour score) or high user (red colour score).
-This is shown in the graph below.
-Farmers who are classified in the red zone repeatedly or over the long term are regarded as alarm users and are assigned a purple colour score.
+The benchmarking period is usually one year for pigs, poultry, and cattle, and two years for veal calves.
+The result is a benchmarkvalue (= average TD100) and a benchmark colour score according to a classification as a low user (green colour score), intermediate user (yellow colour score) or high user (red colour score)

-In the first phase, we are working with dynamic threshold values, which change in each benchmarking report.
+In Belgium, in a first phase dynamic threshold values are applied: threshold values that change in each benchmarking report.
 This is because the values are recalculated for each new benchmarking report.
 Two threhold values are typically used: the TD100 value delineating the 10% highest users is the upper threshold value.
 The TD100 value delineating the 50% lowest users is the lower threshold value.
 Working with dynamic threshold values allows for an insight into how the sector is developing as a whole, while also identifying the farms with the highest antibiotic use in a representative way.
 The disadvantage of this method, however, is that farmers can never be sure what to expect in the next benchmarking report.

-For this reason, Belgium is switching over to interval limit values in the second phase.
+For this reason, in a second phase interval limit values are applied.
 These limit values are maintained for a longer period: the interval.
 The duration of the interval depends on the overall antibiotic use in the sector, the antibiotic use in other animal categories, and the lower and upper threshold values themselves.

-At present, dynamic threshold values are only being used in the dairy sector.
+At present, dynamic threshold values are only being used in the bovine sector.
 Data collection in this sector began in 2018 and the first benchmarking report for dairy farmers was published in 2019.

-Belgium will only switch over to interval limit values once there is a sufficiently clear picture of (the evolution of) antibiotic use in a sector.
+The switch to interval threshold values is only done once there is a sufficiently clear picture of (the evolution of) antibiotic use in a sector.
 This is already the case for the pig, poultry, and veal calf sectors, whose antibiotic use has already been mapped out for several years now, and communication has been established with farmers and veterinarians in these sectors via the benchmarking reports.
-In these sectors, the interval limit values form part of the sector-specific reduction targets that were established in the AMCRA 2024 plan and that were defined in more detail in consultation with the sectors in late 2020.
+In these sectors, the interval threshold values form part of the sector-specific reduction targets that were established in the AMCRA 2024 plan and that were defined in more detail in consultation with the sectors in late 2020.

 The sector-specific reduction targets consist of the TD100 threshold values that came into effect on 1 January 2021 and gradually decrease over time, with an initial adjustment scheduled in 2023 and a provisional final adjustment in 2024.
-This creates a reduction pathway for each sector, and it is already clear to all farmers at the outset what requirements they will need to comply with.
-The reduction pathways will be monitored annually in order to assess feasibility against the situation in practice.
+This creates a 'reduction path' for each sector, and it is already clear to all farmers at the outset what requirements they will need to comply with.
+The reduction paths will be monitored annually in order to assess feasibility against the situation in practice.

 It is also possible to perform benchmarking for the AMCRA colour codes (yellow, orange or red) that are assigned to antibiotics (see second graph below).